ETS-Android2/FlashCard_App/README.md

 ## Lab 4

 ### App Description
-`TODO://` Add app description
+Added an animation trasitoin for the flashcard questions and the add button function.
+I also added a launcher icon for my app

 ### App Walk-though
-Added an animation trasitoin for the flashcard questions and the add button function

 <img src="https://i.imgur.com/rDN5sF1.gif" width=200><br>

 ## Required